ryepup/advent-of-code-2021/README.md

   juggling.
 Some scary docs like "A Mutex must not be copied after first use" that I could see creating some subtle bugs with as much implicit copying is going on

+### Day 8

+- type conversions are annoying; the price of having a custom type might higher than I like.
+You can reduce the conversion by using type aliases, but then you're back to "invalid receiver" if you want any methods on those types